jyellick/obc-docs/api/SandboxSetup.md

 #### Removing temporary files when security is enabled

-After the completion of a chaincode test with security enabled, remove the temporary files that were created by the CA server runtime process.
+After the completion of a chaincode test with security enabled, remove the temporary files that were created by the CA server process.
 To remove the client enrollment certificate, enrollment key, transaction certificate chain, etc., run the following commands.
-Note that you must run these commands if you want to register a user who has already been registered previously:
+Note that you must run these commands if you want to register a user who has already been registered previously.

+From your command line terminal, log into a Vagrant terminal by executing the following commands:

+    cd $WORKSPACE/obc-dev-env
+    vagrant ssh

+And then run:

     rm -rf /var/openchain/production/

-And then run:

     cd $GOPATH/src/github.com/openblockchain/obc-peer/obc-ca
     rm -rf .obcca